 To connect to data and begin the query building process, select the Get Data button.
 A menu appears, providing the most common data sources.

-The Transform tab provides access to common data transformation tasks, such as adding or removing columns, changing data types, splitting columns, and other data-driven tasks.
+You use the Transform tab to access common data transformation tasks, such as adding or removing columns, changing data types, splitting columns, and other data-driven operations.
 The following image shows the Transform tab.

-The Add Column tab provides additional tasks associated with adding a column, formatting column data, and adding custom columns.
+Use the Add Column tab to perform additional tasks associated with adding a column, formatting column data, and adding custom columns.
 The following image shows the Add Column tab.

-The View tab on the ribbon is used to toggle whether certain panes or windows are displayed.
-It’s also used to display the Advanced Editor.
+Use the View tab to turn on or off the display of certain panes or windows, and to display the advanced editor.
 The following image shows the View tab.

-It’s useful to know that many of the tasks available from the ribbon are also available by right-clicking a column, or other data, in the center pane.
+Many of the tasks available from the ribbon are also available by right-clicking to select a column, or other data, in the center pane.

-The left pane displays the number of active queries, as well as the name of the query.
+The Queries pane displays the number of active queries in addition to the name of the query.
 When you select a query from the left pane, its data is displayed in the center pane, where you can shape and transform the data to meet your needs.
 The following image shows the left pane with multiple queries.

-In the center pane, or Data pane, data from the selected query is displayed.
-This is where much of the work of the Query view is accomplished.
+In the center (data) pane, data from the selected query is displayed.
+This is where much of the work in Power Query is accomplished.

-In the following image, the Web data connection established earlier is displayed, the Overall score column is selected, and its header is right-clicked to show the available menu items.
-Notice that many of these right-click menu items are the same as buttons in the ribbon tabs.
+In the following image, the Web data connection established earlier is displayed, the Overall score column is selected, and its column heading has been right-clicked to show the available shortcut menu items.
+Note that many of these shortcut menu items are the same as the buttons on the ribbon tabs.

-When you select a right-click menu item (or a ribbon button), Query applies the step to the data, and saves it as part of the query itself.
+When you select a shortcut menu item (or a ribbon button), Power Query applies the step to the data and saves it as part of the query itself.
 The steps are recorded in the Query Settings pane in sequential order, as described in the next section.

-As additional shaping steps are applied to the query, they are captured in the Applied Steps section.
+As you apply additional shaping steps to the query, they're captured in the Applied Steps section.

-It’s important to know that the underlying data is not changed; rather, Power Query Editor adjusts and shapes its view of the data, and any interaction with the underlying data occurs based on Power Query Editor’s shaped and modified view of that data.
+It's important to know that the underlying data is not changed; rather, Power Query Editor adjusts and shapes its view of the data, and any interaction it has with the underlying data is based on that shaped and modified view.

 In the Query Settings pane, you can rename steps, delete steps, or reorder the steps as you see fit.
-To do so, right-click the step in the Applied Steps section, and choose from the menu that appears.
-All query steps are carried out in the order they appear in the Applied Steps pane.
+To do so, right-click to select the step in the Applied Steps section, and choose the action you want.
+All query steps are carried out in the order in which they appear in the Applied Steps pane.

-If you want to see the code that Power Query Editor is creating with each step, or want to create your own shaping code, you can use the Advanced Editor.
-To launch the advanced editor, select View from the ribbon, then select Advanced Editor.
+If you want to see the code that Power Query Editor is creating with each step, or want to create your own shaping code, you can use the advanced editor.
+To open the advanced editor, select the View tab on the ribbon, and then select Advanced Editor.
 A window appears, showing the existing query code.

 You can directly edit the code in the Advanced Editor window.
 To close the window, select the Done or Cancel button.